pyta-uoft/pyta/docs/checkers/index.md

 ### Redeclare Assigned Name (W0128) [](#W0128)

-This error occurs when a variable name is redeclared before use.
+This error occurs when a variable name is reassigned before use.

 ```{literalinclude} /../examples/pylint/W0128_redeclare_assigned_name.py
 ```